 In the heart of the New Town

 The statue of Henry Dundas, 1st Viscount Melville, towers over St. Andrew Square.
 As you gaze around this prestigious square, your eyes will fall on several buildings that would have been homes or business premises of Scots who made their fortunes in the transatlantic slave trade.
-Many of the houses in the New Town were owned by people with investments in the slave trade.
+Many of the houses in the New Town were owned by people with investments in the slave trade system.

 The monument to 1st Viscount Melville stands at nearly 40 feet tall.
 To reassure local residents, the lighthouse engineer Robert Stevenson was brought in to advise the project.